openflighthpc/openflight-omnibus-builder/README.md

 bin/thor generate_builder desktop "flight-desktop" "Flight Desktop"
 ```

 A simplistic builder will be generated in the working directory.
 Copy this directory to `/vagrant/builders` and make any project-specific changes to it before continuing to build.
-See [docs/omnibus.md](the builder docs) for more info with regards to further configuration options.
+See [the builder docs](docs/omnibus.md) for more info with regards to further configuration options.

 #### Initialize build infrastructure within the VM